makovalab-psu/T2T_primate_XY/README.md

-# T2T_primate_XY
+# The Complete Sequence and Comparative Analysis of Ape Sex Chromosomes - accompanying code and scripts.

-Github repository accompanying the paper: *The Complete Sequence and Comparative Analysis of Ape Sex Chromosomes*
+Github repository accompanying the publication titled *The Complete Sequence and Comparative Analysis of Ape Sex Chromosomes*.
+These scripts were utilized in the analyses presented in the publication.

-https://www.biorxiv.org/content/10.1101/2023.11.30.569198v1
+## Preprint

+The preprint is currently available at. https://www.biorxiv.org/content/10.1101/2023.11.30.569198v1

-### links to tools from other repositories used within the paper.
+## Links to tools from other repositories used within the paper.

 https://github.com/abcsFrederick/non-B_gfa \
 https://github.com/agshumate/Liftoff \